AeroVironment Switchblade: Switchblade 300

 The Switchblade 300 is designed as an expendable UAV to offer precision firepower for platoon-sized infantry units.

 It helps engage long-range targets and assists in relieving units pinned down by enemy fire.
 It can identify, track, and engage targets and follow a pre-programmed course.

 It has been used to destroy light armoured vehicles and personnel.
-The operator can call to re-target a unit enroute.
+The operator can call to re-target a unit en route.
 Its small size and silent flight make it extremely difficult to detect or intercept.

 Launch unit for the Switchblade 300.
 Compressed air is used to expel the drone from the tube.

 The Switchblade uses the same Ground Control Station (GCS) as other AeroVironment UAVs, including the Wasp, RQ-11 Raven, and RQ-20 Puma.
 This creates a commonality and the potential for teaming of longer-endurance small UAVs to recon for targets, then having the Switchblade attack once they are identified with the same controller.

 The warhead is designed for controlled firepower to reduce collateral damage through a focused blast.
 It has a forward-firing shotgun-blast effect rather than a 360-degree blast, expelling pellets in the direction that the missile is traveling.
 It can be fused to detonate at a predetermined height, which can be adjusted mid-flight.
 When diving, the operator can cancel the attack until four seconds from impact.
 The warhead can be detonated mid-flight to destroy it.

 The U.S. Army categorizes the Switchblade as a missile rather than a drone.
 The term "loitering munition" is preferred.
 Unlike UAVs, it is not recoverable once launched.
 Its operation is similar to the wireless TOW missile through a fly-by-radio frequency signal.
 The TOW doesn't loiter, but both have the same operator-in-the-loop characteristics.

 The Switchblade does not fit into established doctrines since it is not an armed reconnaissance vehicle dispatched by a platoon commander to scout over an area and destroy enemies, or an intelligence, surveillance, and reconnaissance (ISR) platform, as its cameras are for viewing targets instead of recon.
 It meets the need for squads and platoons that lack high-level intelligence and communications to fire missiles beyond the ranges they are trying to influence.

 SRC Inc. developed software to combine the Switchblade with sensors to intercept hostile UAVs.
 The Switchblade is used alongside an existing counter-artillery radar and IED jamming system, all of which can be towed by Humvees.
 Interception of an enemy drone occurs in layers: if a drone gets through covering fighters or is too small to be targeted by them, it is picked up by the fire-finding radar.
 Once detected, the jammer performs electronic warfare to break its data link.
 If the drone resists EW, a Switchblade is launched to impact and destroy it physically.